 - Expansion into new markets

-Applications by teams are expected.
-Teams are expected to have a significant participation by students, faculty, staff or alumni of the Wayne State University College of Engineering.
+Teams are expected to have a significant participation by students, faculty, staff and/or alumni of the Wayne State University College of Engineering.
 Teams led by an individual affiliated with the College of Engineering are preferred.
-Team members can be from outside the College of Engineering and/or outside of Wayne state.
+Team members can be from outside the College of Engineering and/or outside of Wayne State.

-- August/September: Presentations to the External Advisory Board and funding award decisions
+- Presentations to the External Advisory Board and funding award decisions

 - Basic Research: $0